gilcisco/DSAA-Machine_Learning/README.md

 government intends to create a predictive model to apply to people on their way to Newland.
 Several groups of data scientists (including your group) were invited to create a predictive model based on a dataset of 22400 observations.
 This model will be applied to 10100 new observations (the test dataset) from which the government knows the value of income.
-The group of data scientists who obtain
+The group of data scientists who obtain the best performing model will be invited to join the Newland government data science department.